TriangularCube/cfn-faunadb-resource/README.md

       transform: casefold
 ```

-_Note: FaunaDB dictates that indices cannot change its Terms, Values, or
+_Note: FaunaDB dictates that indexes cannot change its Terms, Values, or
 Partition fields.
 Any updates to these fields will trigger a replacement of
 the index._